MyTooliT/ICOtronic/Documentation/Development.md

       If you follow the steps above you make sure that the **flash tests work** for both STU and STH, and there are **no unintentional consequences of (not) flashing the chip** before you run the other parts of the test suite.

-5. Execute the **[extended manual tests](#development:section:extended-tests)** in Windows and check that everything works as expected
+5. Execute the **[extended manual tests](#development:section:extended-tests)** in Windows and check that everything works as expected.

-6. Create a new release [here](https://github.com/MyTooliT/ICOtronic/releases/new)
+6. Update the release notes:
     1. Open the [release notes](Releases) for the latest version
     2. Replace links with a permanent version: